MITLibraries/mundaneum/README.md

 `tar -xzf tempfile.tar.gz -s '|.*/||'`

 The regex at the end removes the directory structure from the filenames (it serves no useful purpose for us and only makes life harder, so let's kill it).

+## Data visualization

+To generate files suitable for data visualization, run `python d3js_writer.py`.
+It requires arguments, which it can explain to you.

+This will output files into `datavis/datafiles`.

+To view these files online as visualizations:
+* cd into the `datavis` directory
+* `python -m http.server` to start a server
+  * pointing your browser at a `file://` will not work due to cross-origin request issues with d3
+* go to `localhost:8000`
+* You will be asked for a filename - enter just the name, not the path - it will assume the file is in `datavis/datafiles`